 If you still can’t do anything with your treated wood, you can always take it to a hazardous facility.

-This kind of facility is specifically prepared to take things like treated wood and handle the chemicals that are present in it.
+This kind of facility is prepared to take things like treated wood and handle the chemicals.

-Though sometimes you may have to pay a small fee to drop it off, sometimes it is completely free.
+Though sometimes you may have to pay a small fee to drop it off, sometimes it is entirely free.